spider-rs/spider-nodejs/book/src/simple.md

 We use the node-addon to port the Rust project over with napi to target node.js.

-There are some performance drawbacks from the addon, even still the crawls are lightning fast and performant.
+There are some performance drawbacks from the addon, even still the crawls are lightning fast and efficient.

 ## Usage